 Baldness and hair loss might be something still mainly associated with men, but more women than ever are dealing with hair loss, too.
 According to the American Hair Loss Association, 40% of those affected by hair loss are women.
-And with a recent study identifying hair loss as one of the many adverse side effects of contracting COVID-19, more people than ever are living with the heartache of hair loss and looking for help.
-But with so many ingredients claiming to resolve pattern hair loss and more, how do you know what works and what's just a baddie in disguise?
+But with so many ingredients claiming to resolve pattern hair loss and more, how do you know what works?

 Does Pumpkin Seed Oil Work for Hair Loss?